Buena Vista Social Club: From Local Phenomenon to Global

-At the end of the 70s a project called Estrellas de Areito was carried out, whose purpose was to summon the great figures of the golden age of Cuban Son (the 40s and 50s), in an attempt to exalt these colossi of the Cuban music that were falling into oblivion.
-The American musician and producer Ry Cooder, and the record producer Nick Gold were involved, and although that musical work did not have the expected resonance, it laid the groundwork for subsequent projects that would give rise to the Buena Vista Social Club phenomenon.
+At the end of the 70s, a project called Estrellas de Areito was carried out, whose purpose was to summon the great figures of the golden age of Cuban Son (the 40s and 50s) in an attempt to exalt these colossi of the Cuban music that were falling into oblivion.
+The American musician and producer Ry Cooder and the record producer Nick Gold were involved.
+Although that musical work did not have the expected resonance, it laid the groundwork for subsequent projects that would give rise to the Buena Vista Social Club phenomenon.

-Years later, the Sierra Maestra group, a format that paid tribute to the sonera tradition and Cuban trova, developed a series of international tours and presentations.
-Juan de Marcos González (Cuban musician and producer), was a member of that band, and participation in these events around the world allowed him to interact with important personalities and music entrepreneurs.
-From these exchanges emerged the connection and friendship with Nick Gold and World Music, the record label that would launch the Buena Vista Social Club album to the world, and with it distinguish Cuban music within the heritage of universal culture.
+Years later, the Sierra Maestra group, a format that paid tribute to the Sonera tradition and Cuban Trova, developed a series of international tours and presentations.
+Juan de Marcos González (Cuban musician and producer) was a member of that band.
+Participation in these events around the world allowed him to interact with essential personalities and music entrepreneurs.
+From these exchanges emerged the connection and friendship with Nick Gold and World Music.
+This record label would launch the Buena Vista Social Club album to the world and with it distinguish Cuban music within the heritage of universal culture.

+The World Music label had been promoting a line of recordings that explored the richness of African culture and in 1994, they had won the Grammy award for Best World Music with the album Talking Timbuktu, produced by Ry Cooder.
 Finally in 1995, Juan de Marcos and Nick Gold agreed to organize a project, in a Jam Session style, where Cuban and African musicians would merge.
-The World Music label had been promoting a line of recordings that explored the richness of African culture and in 1994 they had won the Grammy award for the Best World Music with the album Talking Timbuktu, produced by Ry Cooder.
-With Ry and Nick’s experience, and their interest in African and Cuban music, which had fascinated them during the edition of Estrellas de Areito, they traveled to Havana in 1996 to undertake this new project.
+With Ry and Nick’s experience and interest in African and Cuban music, which had fascinated them during the edition of Estrellas de Areito, they traveled to Havana in 1996 to undertake this new project.

-Along with the troubadour from Santiago de Cuba, Eliades Ochoa, and other Cuban musicians who would be part of the recordings, the arrival of the two African musicians was expected: Toumani Diabate, cora player, and the guitarist Chadi Madi.
-The African instrumentalists could never arrive due to difficulties with their visas and this new circumstance caused a change in the original conception of the project.
+Along with the troubadour from Santiago de Cuba, Eliades Ochoa, and other Cuban musicians who would be part of the recordings, the arrival of the two African musicians was expected: Toumani Diabate, Cora player, and the guitarist Chadi Madi.
+The African instrumentalists could never arrive due to difficulties with their visas, and this new circumstance caused a change in the project’s original conception.
 It is then when Juan de Marcos summons consecrated figures of Cuban music, among which were: Compay Segundo, Rubén González, Ibrahim Ferrer and Omara Portuondo.

-We were lucky that Rubén González kept, in a folder, danzones of all times: Buena Vista Social Club, La negra Tomasa, etc. arrangements were not even made, it was all from memory (…).
-There was a true profession of teachers who, for many years, dedicated themselves to music.
+We were lucky that Rubén González kept, in a folder, danzones of all times: Buena Vista Social Club, La Negra Tomasa, etc., arrangements were not even made; it was all from memory (…).
+There was a true professional of teachers who, for many years, dedicated themselves to music.

-The instrumental danzón “Buena Vista Social Club”, authored by Israel López, Cachao, and which evoked those glorious dances of the homonymous Social Club, gave the title to one of the records that was produced at that time.
-Another of the albums was A toda Cuba le gusta, with a big band format.
-Both musical works were nominated for the 1997 Grammy Awards, but it was the Buena Vista Social Club studio album that won in the Traditional Music category.
+The instrumental danzón “Buena Vista Social Club”, authored by Israel López, Cachao, evoked those glorious dances of the homonymous Social Club, gave the title to one of the records that were produced at that time.
+Another of the albums was A Toda Cuba le Gusta, with a big band format.
+Both musical works were nominated for the 1997 Grammy Awards, but the Buena Vista Social Club studio album won in the Traditional Music category.
 However, before obtaining the award, the album had already sold more than half a million copies in Europe, as a result of several concerts performed with the Afro-Cuban All Stars format, under the direction of Juan de Marcos, where they only included a few of the musicians who participated in the recordings.

-In 1998, Ry Cooder returned to Havana with the German film director Wim Wanders, with the intention of filming a documentary about those troubadours and soneros, who were living testimony of a millenary culture, and who had achieved world fame in their old age, to become legends.
-The cinematographic work was recognizing the talent and virtuosity of Cuban interpreters and composers, and also a whole heritage that had survived wars, revolutions, emigration, and discrimination, yet sounded full of life and joy, and managed to move the most diverse audiences.
+In 1998, Ry Cooder returned to Havana with the German film director Wim Wanders with the intention of filming a documentary about those troubadours and soneros, who were living testimony of a millenary culture, and who had achieved world fame in their old age, to become legends.
+The cinematographic work recognized the talent and virtuosity of Cuban interpreters and composers, and a whole heritage that had survived wars, revolutions, emigration, and discrimination, yet sounded full of life and joy and managed to move the most diverse audiences.

+Artists with capital letters, with no other pretensions than to sing their melodies and serve Cuban music itself, who never renounced their identity, their purest roots, being the most worthy way to honor the nation that fathered them.
 The documentary was titled Buena Vista Social Club, and beyond its technical values, Wim Wanders delivered a sensitive and honest work, that transmitted the charisma and grace of these Cuban musicians.
-Artists with capital letters, with no other pretensions than to sing their melodies and serve Cuban music itself, who never renounced their identity, their purest roots, being that the most worthy way to honor the nation that fathered them.
 The film won more than fourteen international awards and an Oscar nomination, in a kind of double distinction: for Wanders’ work and, at the same time, for the work that gave the documentary a reason for being.